SAP-samples/manage-apis-codejam/exercises/10-api-policies/README.md

     <i>Copy policy template to SAP API Management instance</i>
 </p>

+> The SAP API Management policy template is a collection of policies or behaviors that can be reused across API Proxies which can help us securing our API Proxies.

 Once copied to our SAP API Management instance, you can find the policy template in the `Design > APIs` view under the `Policy Templates` tab.

 <p align = "center">